Tanay-Dwivedi/Weather-Data-Analysis/README.md

 ## Aim of the analysis

 1. **Understanding Weather Patterns:** The analysis aims to unravel trends and patterns within the weather dataset, providing insights into temperature fluctuations, humidity levels, wind speed variations, and other meteorological phenomena.

+2. **Identifying Correlations:** By examining the relationships between different weather parameters, the analysis seeks to identify correlations and dependencies, shedding light on how these variables interact and influence each other.